 This guide will outline the common capabilities of an asset tracking system, as well as factors buyers should consider when purchasing one.
 We’ll cover:

-Keeping tabs on machinery and other assets is critical in ensuring a company’s operations are uninterrupted.
+Keeping tabs on machinery, tools and other assets is critical in ensuring a company’s operations are uninterrupted.
 After all, asset failure and machine downtime can wreak havoc on a business’s bottom line.

 An asset tracking system offers ways for users to digitally track the location of assets that have been physically tagged.
 It also stores asset information and inventory data, and can alert managers when spare parts stock is low.